sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-azure-ad-configurations.rst

 .. note::  ``saml2.idp.metadata-url`` can be absolute idp.metadata-url which is accessible from application or saml-metadata.xml file path in conf folder.

-``saml2.idp.entityid`` should be the Issuer ID of Ping Identity application.
+``saml2.idp.entityid`` should be the Issuer ID of Azure AD application.

 7. Configure Application Base URL